elastic/integrations/packages/ceph/docs/README.md

 Use the Ceph integration to:

-- Collect metrics related to the cluster health, Object Storage Daemons (OSD) performance, Object Storage Daemons (OSD) pool stats and Object Storage Daemons (OSD) tree.
+- Collect metrics related to the cluster health, Object Storage Daemons (OSD) performance, Object Storage Daemons (OSD) pool stats, Object Storage Daemons (OSD) tree and pool disk.
 - Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
 - Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.